Denver Pioneers Logo

 Denver Pioneers Logo History

-One of the first Denver Pioneers department logos matched its name.
-Central was the image of the pioneer discoverer: a bearded man in a raccoon hat with a tail.
-Artists “dressed” the drawn character in a sports uniform with the letter “D” on his chest.
-This option was used for 30 years – from 1968 to 1998.
-Then it was replaced by an emblem with a stylized bird that resembled a crab claw in shape.
-Under the image was the inscription “Denver Pioneers,” divided into two lines.
+One of the first logos of the Denver Pioneers department corresponded to its name.
+It featured the image of a pioneer: a bearded man in a raccoon hat with a tail.
+Artists “dressed” the drawn character in a sports uniform with the letter “D” on the chest.
+This version was used for 30 years, from 1968 to 1998.
+Then it was replaced by an emblem featuring a stylized bird, resembling a crab claw.
+The image was accompanied by the “Denver Pioneers” inscription, divided into two lines.

-The logo with the flying bird was relevant until 2006.
-After the redesign, the teams got a new distinctive sign: a monogram of dark red letters “D” and “U.” They are located in such a way that perfectly complement each other.
-The font is characterized by short perpendicular serifs and the absence of rounded elements.
+The emblem featuring the flying bird was in use until 2006.
+After the redesign, the teams received a new distinctive mark: a monogram of dark red letters “D” and “U.” They are positioned to perfectly complement each other.
+Short perpendicular serifs and the absence of rounded elements characterize the font.

 What is Denver Pioneers?

-Denver Pioneers is an athletic association consisting of 17 student teams from the University of Denver in Colorado.
-They compete in NCAA Division I and are members of The Summit League.
-Representatives of this department also participate in RMISA (skiing), NCHC (hockey), Big East (lacrosse), and Big 12 Conference (gymnastics).
+The Denver Pioneers is an athletic association of 17 student teams from the University of Denver in Colorado.
+They compete in NCAA Division I and are members of the Summit League.
+Representatives of this department also participate in RMISA (skiing), NCHC (hockey), Big East (lacrosse), and the Big 12 Conference (gymnastics).

 1968 – 1985